t3rmian/devpot/content/posts/collections/en/2019-06-16-jmeter-rest.md

 Due to some known and not resolved issues, undoing and redoing features in JMeter are disabled by default.
 To enable it, add `undo.history.size=30` line to the end of `jmeter/bin/jmeter.properties`.
 After that you should be able to see the undo and redo buttons in the toolbar and access the features from the Edit menu.

-Check out the source project (link at the top of the page) to see a working example.
+Check out the source project (link at the bottom of the page) to see a working example.
 It's mostly standalone, only requires downloading H2 driver jar (read the repository README) for JMeter.
 If you're interested in learning more — I have an exercise for you.
 There is a mistake in the [specification](https://jmeter-samples.termian.dev), read the description and try to detect the bug using JMeter.
 If nothing rings the bell, refer to the [commit description](https://github.com/t3rmian/jmeter-samples/commit/332ae86d42d946fc25dcdf29ba3729b2522cd6e2).

 ## Summary